The Computational Capacity of LRC, Memristive and Hybrid Reservoirs: Discussion

 This analysis can have substantial impacts on performance, as we show in our comparison to ESN reservoirs.
 The hybrid reservoirs we present give a 10-fold improvement over the naive memristor network implementation, and perform on par with the ESN implementation.
-Properly constructed electronic reservoirs should thus be capable of matching the performance of standard reservoirs but also open the use of larger reservoirs and faster computation times.
+Properly constructed electronic reservoirs should thus be capable of matching the performance of standard reservoirs but also allow the use of larger reservoirs and faster computation times.

-The approach we take to the analysis of the computational capacities of memristor and LRC reservoirs may be generalized to higher order kernels of the network and other nonlinear elements.
-In this sense we attempt to present a general approach to the understanding of physical reservoirs in analogy to the methods available to tune ESNs by trading between memory storage and nonlinearity.
+Our approach to the analysis of the computational capacities of memristor and LRC reservoirs can be generalized to higher order kernels of the network and to other nonlinear elements.
+In this sense we present a general approach to the understanding of physical reservoirs, in analogy to the methods available to tune ESNs by trading between memory storage and nonlinearity \cite{lukovsevivcius2012practical}.

-The ability to design effective reservoirs for low-dimensional tasks implies their effectiveness on high dimensional tasks such as fluid dynamics and spatiotemporal chaos through parallelization \cite{pathak2018model}.
-Designing flexible co-processors consisting of networks of low-dimensional reservoirs, similar to those presented here, will require a careful understanding of their computation properties and how to modify them to the task at hand.
-This work fills a gap in this understanding, allowing for tuneable electronic reservoirs to be implemented in hardware.